gromhacks/rendertron-install-for-dummies/README.md

 # Rendertron Install for Dummies

-This is just a simple repository of how to setup and install "Rendertron (by Google)"
+This is just a simple repository of how to setup and install "Rendertron" (by Google).

 ## What is Rendertron